 The CEB bill calculator is an online tool that enables consumers to estimate their monthly electricity charges.
 By inputting your electricity consumption (in kWh), the calculator applies the latest tariff rates set by the Ceylon Electricity Board to generate an approximate bill amount.
 This tool is useful for households, businesses, and industrial users who want to plan their electricity expenses in advance.

-How to Use the CEB Bill Calculator
+How to Use This CEB Bill Calculator

-- Enter Your Monthly Electricity Consumption: Input the total electricity consumption in kilowatt-hours (kWh) based on your meter reading.
+1. Enter Your Monthly Electricity Consumption: Input the total electricity consumption in kilowatt-hours (kWh) based on your meter reading.

 Understanding CEB Electricity Tariffs in Sri Lanka